 The need for humane education is acute as widespread environmental devastation and abuse of nonhuman animals threaten human health and well-being.
-Humane education demonstrates how strengthened bonds between humans, animals and our Earth can bring about lasting social, emotional, cognitive, physical, spiritual and psychological change.
+Humane education demonstrates how strengthened bonds between humans, animals and Earth can bring about lasting social, emotional, cognitive, physical, spiritual and psychological change.
 The humane education philosophy aims to heal our planet to allow it to maintain humanity, and for humans to live with each other and other species in peace and with compassion.

 Want to learn more about the humane education certificate?